WFP says it needs $70 million to feed 1.3 million people in Ebola quarantine

-DAKAR The World Food Programme needs to raise $70 million to feed 1.3 million people at risk from shortages in Ebola-quarantined areas in West Africa, with the agency's resources already stretched by several major humanitarian crises, its regional director said.
+DAKAR The World Food Programme needs to raise $70 million (42.16 million pounds) to feed 1.3 million people at risk from shortages in Ebola-quarantined areas in West Africa, with the agency's resources already stretched by several major humanitarian crises, its regional director said.

-WFP's West Africa Director Denise Brown said the organization was currently providing food for around 150,000 people in Ebola-striken nations but needed to rapidly scale that up as the worst ever epidemic of the virus advanced.
+WFP's West Africa Director Denise Brown said the organisation was currently providing food for around 150,000 people in Ebola-stricken nations but needed to rapidly scale that up as the worst ever epidemic of the virus advanced.

 Senegal on Friday became the fifth country to confirm it had been touched by the outbreak that has infected more than 3,000 people - killing some 1,550 of them - since it was detected in March.
 The World Health Organization (WHO) said on Thursday the outbreak could infect a total of 20,000 people before it ends.